 The document then shows the gross weight of the entire cargo.
 Weight is a key consideration in shipping.
 Therefore, the total gross weight should be listed in the appropriate units – kilograms are common but include pounds if the cargo is shipped to or from the US.

 The size of each package should then be stated.
 This can be achieved by indicating the dimensions of each package.

 A complete breakdown of the applicable charges to the shipment should be provided next.
 The fees should be accurately provided.

-If a shipment has been prepaid for, the exact amount ought to be indicated in the bill of lading form.
+If a shipment has been prepaid for, the exact amount ought to be indicated in the form.
 This will usually be the ocean freight fees and additional costs at the origin.